 Currently most of us measure success in any area of our lives based on whether or not we are able to fulfill our responsibilities.
 It’s important that different goals will have different measures of success.
 Flossing everyday versus feeding all the starving children in the world are obviously going to have different measures.
 One will be much harder than the other.
 It’s very important to put your goals in perspective and to remember that some will be much easier than others to achieve.

-It’s so important to remember that each of us will respond differently to various stimuli.
-The results I get will be much different that the results you get, and your neighbor gets.
+It’s important to remember that each of us will respond differently to various stimuli.
+The results I get will be much different then the results you get.
 This is why constant experimentation is so important.
 You need to find what works for you.

 Holding yourself accountable or being responsible is a skill and like any skill it needs to be practiced.
 You always have a choice, you can choose to rise above your circumstances or you can choose to let them swallow you whole.